 Townspeople

-The townspeople collectively represent the moral dilemma faced by society when confronted with the allure of wealth.
-Their willingness to compromise their values for financial gain exposes the vulnerability of communities in the face of external influences.
-Their collective actions and responses serve as a microcosm, reflecting broader themes related to morality, justice, and the corrupting influence of wealth.
-Here are some key aspects of the townspeople in the play.
+The townspeople in the play represent a moral dilemma faced by society when dealing with the temptation of wealth.
+Their willingness to compromise their values for financial gain shows how communities can be vulnerable to outside influences.
+Their collective actions and responses mirror broader themes related to morality, justice, and the corrupting influence of wealth.

 Collective Morality